What is Commander?

 Here’s how all these components fit together:

-- Manage user roles to administer the app, edit the command source code, and run the slash commands.
+- Manage administration user roles, edit command source code, and run slash commands.

 - Create scheduled tasks that run commands without user input.